justinG31/sHELL/README.md

-# sHELL
+# sHELL Progress
-a hellish way to  build a simple shell.
+- Exit

 ## Basics
 This is a teaching shell used to help students incramentally build out functionality for their final project